EECS 183 Labs

 File Locations - Xcode

 There are a few things that must be done for Xcode.
 First, ensure that Derived Data is stored relative to your project folder.
-Select Xcode > Preferences in the menu bar, click on the Locations icon at the top of the window, and choose Relative next to Derived Data.
+Select Xcode > Settings… (may be called Preferences in older versions of Xcode) in the menu bar, click on Locations icon at the top on the window and choose Relative next to Derived Data.
 This will ensure that executables are saved in your Project folder.

 Then, tell Xcode to look for files in the folder where all other project files are stored.
 From the menu bar, choose Product > Scheme > Edit Scheme.